 Our Favorite Just-For-Fun Book About School

 - If I Built a School by Chris Van Dusen — No, this one’s not really a first day of school book… But I couldn’t resist adding it to my list!
 If you’re a Chris Van Dusen fan, then yes, this lives up to what you might except based on how wonderful his other books are.
 If you don’t know Chris Van Dusen, then you need to remedy that right now– start by reading my reviews of some of his books here, here, and here.

-As far as first day of school books go, you may have noticed that I haven’t included many of the books in which popular characters have their first days of school (like the brand new The Pigeon HAS to Go to School, or older books such as Maisy Goes to Preschool and The Berenstain Bears Go to School).
-If your child has a favorite character (like Pete the Cat, Curious George, or Amelia Bedelia), that character’s series probably includes a first day of school book, and reading about a character to whom she is attached may be especially impactful for your child!
+As far as first day of school books go, you may have noticed that I haven’t included many of the books in which popular characters have their first days of school (like The Pigeon HAS to Go to School, Maisy Goes to Preschool, and The Berenstain Bears Go to School).
+If your child has a favorite character (like Pete the Cat or Amelia Bedelia), that character’s series probably includes a first day of school book, and reading about a character to whom she is attached may be especially impactful for your child!

 If you still need more, check out my list of our favorite stories about school.
 And, for those of you who have children who are especially worried or anxious about starting a new school year or a new school, be sure to check out my list of terrific books to help children process fear and worry!

 What are your favorite first day of school books to read with your children?